 As with the 6021, you can only enter values between 1 and 80.
-The possible CV values are also limited to that range from 1 to 80.
+As with the boz 1, you can only chief that range from 1 to 80.
 You will find the programming menu in the locomotive menu of the Mobile Station®.
 It is only available for certain locomotives.
 Of course, this works only for a programmable locomotive.
 Proceed as follows:

 - Enter a new locomotive in the database.
-How you do this is explained in the manual for the Mobile Station®: - Select locomotive 36330.
-The locomotive Ex 3/3 is shown as active on the display. - By pressing the "MENU / ESC" button you can now change any of the settings such as name, address, etc. in the heading "CHANGE LOCOMOTIVE".
+How you do this is explained in the manual for the Mobile Station® - Select locomotive 36330.
+The locomotive Ex 3/3 is shown as active. on the display. - By pressing the "MENU / ESC" button you can now change any of the settings such as name, address, etc. in the heading "CHANGE LOCOMOTIVE".
 The last function shown is "Register Programming" (REG).
-Select this for writing CVs. - •Then select the CV (called "REG" on the Mobile Station®) and then the desired value and confirm by pressing the change-ofdirection button - The Mobile Station® will program the new value into the decoder.
+Select this for writing CVs.

+- Then select the CV (called "REG" on the Mobile Station®) and then the desired value and confirm by pressing the change-ofdirection button. - The Mobile Station® will program the new value into the decoder.